-Take an interest in the candidate as an individual, make them feel comfortable and welcome, and show appreciation for their time.
+Take an interest in the candidate as an individual, be on time for the interview, make them feel comfortable and welcome, and show appreciation for their time.
+Ensure you are focused on them and the discussion, without any distractions.
 Develop a rapport and trust early on and seek out negotiation factors upfront.

 Typically, the weakest motivation for job change is money.
 If this happens to be your candidate’s primary discontent with their current job, it can be the easiest problem for their current employer to solve, so watch out for the counter-offer!